 - GOC provides a platform to interact and influence international societies such as International Gynecologic Cancer Society

-- GOC members pay significantly lower registration fees for its meetings: Annual General Meeting (concurrent with the SOGC Annual Clinical and Scientific Conference); Continuing Professional Development meeting (concurrent with the NCIC CTG spring meeting); Communities of Practice Forum.
+- GOC members pay significantly lower registration fees for GOC conferences: Annual General Meeting (concurrent with the SOGC Annual Clinical and Scientific Conference) and the Continuing Professional Development meeting (concurrent with the CCTG Spring Meeting).

 - You will receive The GOC News, our semi-annual newsletter.

 You can find out more about GOC by contacting our National Office at 1.800.561.2416 or at 613.730.4192 extension 250.